-- Open the 5.14.calibration.ino file under the path of 3in1-kit\learning_project\5.14. calibration. - Or copy this code into Arduino IDE.
+- Open the 5.14.calibration.ino file under the path of 3in1-kit\basic_project\5.14.calibration. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.

 After the code is uploaded successfully, the LED will light up, and we will have 5 seconds to calibrate the detection range of the photoresistor.
 This is because we may be in a different light environment each time we use it (e.g. the light intensity is different between midday and dusk).